-The course of study which prepares students for the Registered Nurse licensure examination can be accomplished in two years of full-time study.
-Students are provided the opportunity to take the vocational/practical nurse licensure examination after completing NR 105, NR 106, and NR 107.
+The course of study which prepares students for the Registered Nurse licensure examination can be accomplished in five semesters of full-time study.
+Students are provided the opportunity to take the vocational/practical nurse licensure examination after completing NR 105, NR 106, and NR 104.